-David Marshall, the managing director and co-founder of Performio, and David Kohari, the head of the strategic services and customer success operation at Canidium, talked extensively about how Canidium sees ICM's role in helping companies measure sales performance and strengthening the SPM software space.
+David Marshall, founder of Performio, and David Kohari, the head of the strategic services and customer success operation at Canidium, talked extensively about how Canidium sees ICM's role in helping companies measure sales performance and strengthening the SPM software space.

 Distinctions Between SPM and ICM

-Marshall started the discussion by asking Kohari to talk a bit about the differences between SPM and ICM.
+David Marshall started the discussion by asking David Kohari to talk a bit about the differences between SPM software and ICM software.
 Of particular interest was the kind of journey businesses take when they use ICM technologies, as well as how these tools can lead to better business practices overall.

 Gartner has set out a management model about SPM, which begins with a definition of critical capabilities.
 These capabilities include: